The Gradcafe

 PhD programs in this field often build upon other areas, such as biochemistry, molecular bio, cell bio, physiology, and neuroscience.
 Depending on the track you choose, you can become a researcher in a particular field.

-Pharmacology can also lead you into a career as a pharmacist.
+Pharmacology can also lead you to a career as a pharmacist.

 Unfortunately, the current rate of growth for this field is -2% from 2020-2030.
 So while there will still be opportunities, it may be harder to find a job.